maldrasen/artificer/CODE_OF_CONDUCT.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, species, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 That said, this is an erotic, text based sex game with some freaky ass shit.
 No one under 18 will be allowed to participate.
 Also, as the game will be written with a decidedly blasphemous outlook people with religious sensibilities should probably look elsewhere.
-Also fuck Trump supporters.

 ## Our Standards